vmware-tanzu/secrets-manager/docs/_pages/0230-encrypt.md

 hidden to the end-user, ensuring a user-friendly experience.

-The process employs asymmetric encryption, where the secret is encrypted with a public key and decrypted using a private key by **Aegis Safe**.
+The process employs asymmetric encryption, where the secret is encrypted with a public key and decrypted using a private key by **VMware Secrets Manager Safe**.
 However, this is an implementation detail which can be subject to change.

 ## Cleanup